Scientology in Russia: Other events

 In July 2007, the St. Petersburg City Court ordered that the city's Scientology center be closed for violating its charter by engaging in unlicensed health care services.
 A court in Samara came to a similar decision in November 2008, closing down the activities of the local center for practicing without a license.

 In September 2009, the European Court of Human Rights issued a binding ruling in favor of two Scientology branches in Surgut and Nizhnekamsk, which had been denied registration as "religious organizations."
 The two organizations were awarded 20,000 € in costs and damages.
 The ruling, which cannot be appealed, said that Russia could not ban the Church of Scientology simply because it did not have a long history in the country.

 In December 2009, the court closed the Dianetics Center in Naberezhnye Chelny.

+In 2010, some of the works of L. Ron Hubbard were included into Russia's Federal List of banned extremist materials, and removed on 3 May 2011.
+Another such attempt was made by prosecutor in mid-2011 and was unsuccessful.

 In November 2015, the activities of the Church of Scientology Moscow were banned by the Moscow city court, an action which was supported by the Supreme Court in June 2016.
-Two reasons stand for this lengthened struggle between the Church of Scientology and the Russian ministry of justice, first is that the Russian Orthodox Church views CoS as a “destructive organization.”
-The ROC is split between two contradicting opinions, first that “Scientology is a dangerous heretical sect,” and the others say it is not a religion and is “purely commercial.”
-One reason for this position is that the Church of Scientology’s name is a United States Trademark and therefore cannot be religious.
+Two reasons stand for this lengthened struggle between the Church of Scientology and the Russian ministry of justice, first is that the Russian Orthodox Church views CoS as a "destructive organization."
+The ROC is split between two contradicting opinions, first that "Scientology is a dangerous heretical sect," and the others say it is not a religion and is "purely commercial."
+One reason for this position is that the Church of Scientology's name is a United States Trademark and therefore cannot be religious.

-Also, this position is not accepted by “practically all Russian experts in the field of religious studies,” scholar Boris Falikov writes.
-Some arguments behind this acceptance is that “the world scientific community recognizes the religious status of Scientology.”
-Falikov argues that “the rebirth of religion goes side by side with the process of secularization.”
-Based on this notion, “the border between secular and religious is not rigid anymore,” he writes.
-He notes that Scientology is “one of the best examples of such New Religious Movements.”
+In 2016 and 2019, police raided the Moscow and St. Petersburg branches and made several arrests.

-In June 2017, leaders of the Church of Scientology in St. Petersburg were arrested, charged with “participation in an ‘extremist’ community, incitement of hatred, and illegal business activities.”
+In June 2017, leaders of the Church of Scientology in St. Petersburg were arrested, charged with "participation in an 'extremist' community, incitement of hatred, and illegal business activities."
 According to Falikov, the accusations have no real basis.
-As for the accusations of illegal business activities, the Church of Scientology is made up of two branches, one a religious community “with no right to carry on a commercial activity, and the other a commercial branch, which sells books.”
-Falikov writes.
-He calls the accusations an “instrument of suppression.”
+As for the accusations of illegal business activities, the Church of Scientology is made up of two branches, one a religious community "with no right to carry on a commercial activity, and the other a commercial branch, which sells books," Falikov writes.
+He calls the accusations an "instrument of suppression."
 He also mentioned that those arrested won a case against the European Court when their church branch was banned.